Bug Bounty Program

 We base all payouts on impact and will reward accordingly.
 Please emphasize the impact as part of your submission.
 We are particularly interested and will consider extraordinary submissions for issues that result in full compromise of a system.

 The table above outlines the nominal rewards for in-scope assets.
-Brainstorm Force, at its own discretion, will make a final decision on the bounty for qualifying vulnerabilities.
-Bounties will be awarded to the first reporter of a vulnerability only.
+Brainstorm Force, at its own discretion, will make the final decision on the bounties and rewards for qualifying vulnerabilities.
+Bounties will only be awarded to the first reporter of a vulnerability.

-Amounts may vary depending upon the severity of the issue and quality of the report.
+The amounts may vary depending on the severity of the issue and the quality of the report.
 Brainstorm Force holds the right to make the final decision at its own discretion.

 If you believe you have found a bug in our property that is not mentioned in the scope above, and would like to report it: please send us an email on [email protected] and we’re happy to confirm.